Abhinav-2901/sentiment-analysis/README.md

 # sentiment-analysis
-Analysing sentiments of text withoutusing NLTK and using custome stopwors and emotions as external text file
+Analysing sentiments of text withoutusing NLTK and using custom stopwors and emotions as external text file